 Federal and state laws have been enacted to prevent the submission of false claims to reduce the likelihood of potential fraud, waste and abuse.
+This includes compliance with the Tennessee Medicaid False Claims Act, TCA § 71-5-181.
 Anyone involved with providing or obtaining reimbursement for medical services, supplies or equipment from or on behalf of Regional One Health is responsible for submitting honest and accurate bills to Medicare, Medicaid, and other federal and state health care programs.
 Examples of fraud and abuse that can be considered to be false claims include billing for services not rendered or goods not provided, falsifying records to obtain payment or a higher rate of reimbursement or unlawfully giving health care providers inducements in exchange for referrals for service.
 Violation of these laws may result in nonpayment of claims, Civil Monetary Penalties, exclusion from the Medicare Program and criminal and civil liability.